(CNN)Here's a look at Islamic State in Iraq and Syria (ISIS).

 February 3, 2014 - Al Qaeda renounces ties to ISIS after months of infighting between al-Nusra Front and ISIS.

-June 28, 2014 - Iraqi Kurdistan restricts border crossings into the region for refugees fleeing the fighting.
+June 28, 2014 - Iraqi Kurdistan restricts border crossings into the region for refugees.

 June 29, 2014 - ISIS announces the creation of a caliphate (Islamic state) that erases all state borders, making al-Baghdadi the self-declared authority over the world's estimated 1.5 billion Muslims.
 The group also announces a name change to the Islamic State (IS).